 Dog owners urged to microchip pets following prosecution

-The reminder follows a recent prosecution by the Housing and Public Protection Animal Welfare Team.
+The reminder follows a recent prosecution by Northumberland County Council’s Animal Welfare Team.

-On Monday (25th March) Mid and South East Northumberland Magistrates fined a Cramlington woman a total of £584 for failing to update her pet’s ownership details despite being requested to do so after her pet Shih Tzu dog was found roaming the streets of Cramlington.
+Stephen Shepherd, of North Ridge, Bedlington has been fined for failing to update his pet’s ownership details despite being requested to do so after his dog was found roaming the streets in October last year.

 Microchipping is in place to enable identification of a dog and helps authorities reunite stray pets with their owners.
 Updated microchips also act as a deterrent to dog theft and give vets and officials the ability to easily contact an owner in an emergency.

-In order for microchip data to be useful, the details recorded must be up to date.
-Therefore owners who move house, or even change their mobile telephone number should remember to ensure their dog’s microchip details are updated.
+For microchip the data to be useful, the details recorded must be up to date.
+Therefore, owners who move house, or even change their mobile telephone number should remember to ensure their dog’s microchip details are updated.

-“Our Animal Welfare Team work hard to keep unsupervised animals off the street as stray animals can pose a danger to themselves and to others.
-It’s very important that we raise public awareness of the law around microchipping so dog owners are clear on the steps they need to take to act responsibly in keeping their pets safe.
+Northumberland County Councillor Colin Horncastle, cabinet member for community services said: “Our Animal Welfare Team work hard to keep unsupervised animals off the street as stray animals can pose a danger to themselves and to others.

 “When a dog goes missing it can be distressing for both the dog and their owner.
 Having your pet microchipped is quick and painless for them and increases the chances of you being reunited with your dog if they go missing."